LLM Connector

 }

-Mid-level configuration: User + System Prompts request
+Configuration with User + System Prompts

 This configuration uses both the User Prompt and System Prompt parameters to guide the AI response.